The Raft of the Medusa: Final work

-Géricault, who had just been forced to break off a painful affair with his aunt, shaved his head and from November 1818 to July 1819 lived a disciplined monastic existence in his studio in the Faubourg du Roule, being brought meals by his concierge and only occasionally spending an evening out.
+Géricault, who had just been forced to break off a painful affair with his aunt, shaved his head and, from November 1818 to July 1819, lived a disciplined monastic existence in his studio in the Faubourg du Roule, with meals brought by his concierge and only occasional evenings out.
 He and his 18-year-old assistant, Louis-Alexis Jamar, slept in a small room adjacent to the studio; occasionally there were arguments and on one occasion Jamar walked off; after two days Géricault persuaded him to return.
 In his orderly studio, the artist worked in a methodical fashion in complete silence and found that even the noise of a mouse was sufficient to break his concentration.

 Study c.
-1818-19, 38 cm × 46 cm, Louvre.
+1818–19, 38 cm × 46 cm, Louvre.
 This preparatory oil sketch nearly fully realises the positions of the figures in the final work.

 He used friends as models, most notably the painter Eugène Delacroix (1798–1863), who modelled for the figure in the foreground with face turned downward and one arm outstretched.
 Two of the raft's survivors are seen in shadow at the foot of the mast; three of the figures were painted from life—Corréard, Savigny and Lavillette.
 Jamar posed nude for the dead youth shown in the foreground about to slip into the sea, and was also the model for two other figures.

 Much later, Delacroix—who would become the standard-bearer of French Romanticism after Géricault's death—wrote, "Géricault allowed me to see his Raft of Medusa while he was still working on it.
 It made so tremendous an impression on me that when I came out of the studio I started running like a madman and did not stop till I reached my own room."